A package to create accessible sortable lists in Svelte.

 The shadow element while canRemoveOnDropOut is enabled. |

 [!TIP] Combining the available selectors appropriately should be enough to style the list and the list items to your heart’s content.
-For example, the following would target the direct child of the
+For example, the following would target an element with a custom selector inside of the

 component whencanRemoveOnDropOut